-Here are 5 facts you didn’t know about Jinder Mahal.
+Here are six facts you didn’t know about Jinder Mahal.

 #5 He’s from Canada

-Despite a strong Canadian affiliation, the WWE bill him as from Punjab, India.
-Perhaps this is Vince McMahon’s way of pushing the WWE to a more international audience.
+Despite having a strong Canadian affiliation, WWE bills him from Punjab, India.
+Perhaps this is Vince McMahon’s way of pushing his promotion to a more international audience.

 #4 He was released unexpectedly

 In a shock to absolutely everybody, Jinder Mahal was released mid-feud back in 2014.
-He was still with his fellow 3MB members, and the trio was regularly featured on weekly prime time television.
+He was still with his fellow 3MB members Heath Slater and Drew McIntyre, with the trio being regularly featured on television.
 Mahal himself expressed his surprise at the decision:

 “I was surprised because we were pretty well booked on everything and we were on a lot of the live events.”

-At the time, Mahal didn’t allow the setback to knock his dreams, as he claimed he’d love to return to the WWE one day.
-Fast forward two years later and Jinder returned to WWE.
-He’s seemingly in the best shape of his life which perhaps suggests that sometimes a WWE release isn’t as bad as it sounds.
+At the time, Mahal didn’t allow the setback to knock out his dreams, as he claimed he’d love to return to the wrestling behemoth one day.
+Fast forward three years later and Jinder was the WWE Champion.
+He’s seemingly in the best shape of his life, which perhaps suggests that sometimes a release isn’t as bad as it sounds.

 In wrestling, we all know that a famous lineage helps boost the credibility of a wrestler.
 Jinder Mahal’s uncle is the well-renowned Gadowar Singh Sahota, better known as Gama Singh.
 Of course, a lot of today’s fan base won’t remember who he is, but he has a pedigree, and his run in wrestling was particularly memorable.